If you already have an existing WordPress site on a One-Click Install, you are able to import its content into your DreamPress site.

 - Click the Start Import button to begin the import process.

-If you wish to migrate a different domain's WordPress content to a domain that you want on DreamPress, then you should add the domain first to DreamPress and then use the Import feature.
+If you wish to import a different domain's WordPress content to a domain that you want on DreamPress, then you should add the domain first to DreamPress and then use the Import feature.

 Migrating a WordPress site from a different host to DreamPress

 See the following article to learn more about how to migrate your existing WordPress that is hosted elsewhere to DreamPress: